Just-Do-Stuff/rhcsa-practice-lab/03-create-shell-scripts/README.md

 - This category focuses on writing and running basic shell scripts.
 - The goal is to help you practice the core scripting skills that may appear on the exam.
 - We will work with arguments, conditionals, loops, and command output in simple, practical scripts.
-- You will not build anything overly complex here—just small, focused scripts.
+- You will not build anything overly complex here..just small, focused scripts.

 You are free to use any editor, but your scripts should always be executable and runnable directly from the command line.